gflow/GFlow/README.md

 **Easiest using Terminal**

-1. Navigate to the directory where you downloaded GFlow.
+1. Navigate to the directory where you downloaded GFlow and extract.

-2. Extract the zipped example input files (`inputs.tar.gz`) into the current directory. *E.g., using terminal:*
+2. Extract the zipped example input files (`inputs.tar.gz`) into the current GFlow directory. *E.g., using terminal:*
 	```
     tar xvf inputs.tar.gz
 	```